bottlepy/bottle/docs/index.rst

 Dead Snakes
 ===========

-Bottle up to version 0.12 supported an absurd number of python versions, some of which reached their end of life well over a decade ago.
-Starting with Bottle 0.13 we try to support `all actively maintained versions of Python <https://devguide.python.org/versions/>`_ and not use features that may not work with older Python releases.
-Unless you are running a truly ancient version of Python, the newest Bottle release should work for you.
-If you are in the unfortunate position to have to rely on "dead snakes", you can stick with an older Bottle release.
+Bottle up to version 0.12 supported an absurd number of python versions, some of which reached their end-of-life well over a decade ago.
+Starting with Bottle 0.13 we will keep compatibility with `maintained versions of Python <https://devguide.python.org/versions/>`_ only and drop support for "dead snakes" with each new bottle release.
+If you are in the unfortunate position to have to rely on a truly ancient version of Python, just stick with a compatible bottle release.
+Everyone else should update regularly to benefit from new features and improvements.

 .. list-table:: Python Support Matrix
    :widths: 50 25 25